 In today’s video, Justin lays out the framework for why opals aren’t as simple as diamonds.

 1. Lots of Patterns: Broadflash, Pinfire, Floral, Harlequin and many that defy naming!

 2. Many types of Opal: Black, Semi-black, Crystal, White and Boulder are all found in Australia.

-3. It’s pretty rare: Check out Justin’s map of where black opal is found in comparison to diamonds.
+3. It’s pretty rare: Check out Justin’s map of where black opal is found compared to diamonds.

 So what’s the good news?